LavanyaThampi/DSAIRPFeb25/session_06.md

 False

 ### NOT IN
-Returns True if the value is not found in the sequence
+Returns True if the value is not found in the sequence.
 eg:
 x = [1, 2, 3, 4, 5, 6, 7]
 print(8 not in x)